11joselu/react-tokens-presenters/README.md

 ## Presenters

 Presenters are used to render examples for your design tokens.
-[View all available presenters](https://react-design-tokens-presenter.netlify.app/)
+[View availables presenters](https://react-design-tokens-presenter.netlify.app/)

 ## Run tests